BradleyLawson/Azure-104T100/12 - Configure Azure Virtual Network Peering/Determine Gateway Transit and Connectivity.md

-# Gateway Transit and Connectivity Simplified
+# Gateway Transit and Connectivity

 When you connect virtual networks through peering, you can set up an Azure VPN Gateway in one of the peered networks to act as a transit point.
 This allows the peered network to use the remote VPN gateway to access other resources.